 AP source: Moustakas, Brewers nearing deal for about $10M

-A person familiar with the negotiations says Mike Moustakas and the Brewers are nearing a deal that would keep the third baseman in Milwaukee for a guarantee of about $10 million.
+Mike Moustakas and the Brewers are nearing a deal that would keep the third baseman in Milwaukee for a guarantee of $10 million, a person familiar with the negotiations told The Associated Press.

-The person spoke to The Associated Press on condition of anonymity Sunday because the agreement will be subject to a successful physical.
-The sides were negotiating a deal that would include a club option for 2020, the person said.
+The person spoke Sunday on condition of anonymity because the agreement will be subject to a successful physical.
+The sides were negotiating a deal that includes a mutual option for 2020, the person said.

 Talks toward a deal were first reported by The Athletic.

-Moustakas’ deal would be the second in a row for one guaranteed year on the free-agent market.
+Moustakas’ deal would be his second in a row for one guaranteed year on the free-agent market.
 He rejected a $17.4 million qualifying offer from Kansas City after the 2017 season and returned to the Royals in mid-March for a one-year contract that included a guaranteed $6.5 million: a $5.5 million salary and $1 million option buyout.
-Moustakas earned an additional $2.2 million in performance bonuses based on plate appearances, raising his total earnings for 2018 to $8.7 million.
+Moustakas earned an additional $2.2 million in performance bonuses based on plate appearances, raising his total earnings in the deal to $8.7 million.

 Moustakas hit .256 with eight homers and 33 RBIs in 54 games for Milwaukee, which acquired him from the last-place Royals on July 27.
 A 30-year-old left-handed hitter, Moustakas had a .251 average overall with 28 homers and 95 RBIs last year.